k8-g/T1A3-App/readme.md

     user_guess = input ("Try guessing a letter.\n").lower().strip()

 It clears the screen of the previous messages once inputted.
-Then it checks if the input is one character length only (`if len(user_guess) == 1:`), which if it isn't, it prints an error handling message asking the user to only input one letter (because more than one character length isn't what we want).
+Then it checks if the input is one character length only, which if it isn't, it prints an error handling message asking the user to only input one letter.

+    os.system("clear")
+    if len(user_guess) == 1:

+(because more than one character length isn't what we want).

+    else:
+        self.line_break()
+        print(f"{Fore.magenta}Please only select one letter.{Style.reset}")
+        self.line_break()

 <details><summary>Screenshot of "Please only select one letter" error handling message</summary><br>